Eating Well When You’re Stressed AF: Tips and Strategies to Make Life Easier

 However, taking small, intentional steps can make maintaining a nutritious diet much more achievable, even when energy is low.
 These strategies are designed to help you get the nutrients you need without adding to your stress levels.
 Let’s look at some ways to make good nutrition easier and more manageable.

-Simplify Choices
+2. Simplify Your Meal Choices

+Simplify your choices.
 Have 2 options for breakfasts, lunches, and dinners.
 This reduces decision fatigue and keeps meal planning straightforward.

 Buy prepackaged salad kits for quick, nutritious sides.